 Add To Favorites

-What's so special about you?
-Use Crayola® Colored Pencils and Watercolors to display your talents and hobbies in words and pictures.
+What's so special about each of us?
+Use Crayola® Erasable Colored Pencils and Watercolors to display their talents and hobbies in words and pictures.

-With Crayola Colored Pencils, write a list of activities that you do especially well.
-List the hobbies, topics, and ideas that you are most interested in, too.
+With Crayola Erasable Colored Pencils, ask students to write a list of activities that they do especially well.
+List the hobbies, topics, and ideas that they are most interested in, too.

-On one side of a large sheet of paper, use Crayola Washable Markers to draw your profile (a side view of your face) as if you were speaking.
+On one side of a large sheet of paper, ask students to use Crayola Washable Markers to draw their profiles (a side view of one's face) as if they were speaking.

-Design a large thought bubble coming from your mouth.
-Inside the thought bubble, draw pictures of your interests and skills.
+Each students will design a large thought bubble coming from his mouth.
+Inside the thought bubble, students draw pictures of their interests and skills.

-Cover your work area with recycled newspaper.
-Use Crayola Watercolors and Watercolor Brushes to paint your picture.
+Next, have students cover work area with recycled newspaper.
+Use Crayola Watercolors and Watercolor Brushes to paint their pictures.
 Mix colors to create tints and shades, intense and pale colors.
 Dry on a flat surface.

 Display the 7 principles of Kwanzaa in a one-of-a-kind accordion window book.